How to write a webinar description that grabs attention?

 Ask surprising questions

 Don't be afraid to ask rhetorical or slightly controversial questions.
-You have to be careful, but such tone can captivate your audience more and grab their attention.
+You have to be careful, but such a tone can captivate your audience more and grab their attention.
+Then, write a description where you answer such a question.

 Show the numbers

 Nothing works better than statistics, especially if they are particularly impressive.
-They might show that your business actions are effective, which could convince people to participate in your event in order to hear what techniques can help them reach similar goals.
+Write a description and show that your business actions are effective, which could convince people to participate in your event in order to hear what techniques can help them reach similar goals.
 It also means referring to external studies or research as a reinforcement for your words, as the opinion of others can be more convincing than just you bragging about yourself.

 Let your audience breathe - leave some blank space